simjbaum/StatisticInferenceAssignment1/Assignment1Part2.md

 ![](Assignment1Part2_files/figure-markdown_github/unnamed-chunk-3-1.png)

-This plot already shows that there is a dose response for the length of odontoblasts in both groups.
-If those are statistically relevant needs to be validated.
+This plot shows a dose response for vitamine C and orange juice on the length of odontoblasts.
+Next, these effects are tested if their distribution is statistically different.

-statistic comparison between supplements and doses
+Statistic comparison between supplements and doses
 --------------------------------------------------

-The boxplot indicate that there are differences between the median of the different doses within the different treatment groups.
-However, it is not clear if - the differecens which we see are significant - the differences between the different treatments are significant

-Therefore, the next lines will analyse exactly those differences:

-compare the significance between the doses within the orange juice group
+First, I compare the significance between the doses within group which was supplemented with orange juice

 ``` r
 OJ_05 <- ToothGrowth %>% filter(supp == "OJ") %>% filter(dose == 0.5) %>% select(len)